wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/cdd.md

 ### Generating the Actor Interfaces

-Now that we have logically defined the contract to be shared by the payments-consuming actors and the payment capability provider, let's use some of the available wasmCloud tools to generate the actor interface code.
+Now that we have logically defined the contract to be shared by the payments-consuming actors and the payment capability provider, let's use some of the available wasmcloud tools to generate the actor interface code.

 Let's take a look at some [waPC](/reference/wapc) **widl** to represent our contract: